haipinglu/my-hugo-academic-web/content/authors/xianyuan-liu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Alumni
+- Research Staff and Students
 ---

-Xianyuan was a visiting PhD student supported by CSC from September 2019 to September 2021.
-His research focuses on domain adaptation methods for deep learning models in first-person action recognition.
-See [his LinkedIn page](https://www.linkedin.com/in/xianyuanliu/) for more information.
+Xianyuan is the Assistant Head of AI Research Engineering and Senior AI Research Engineer since September 2023.
+He received his PhD degree in Signal and Information Processing from the University of Chinese Academy of Sciences, China, in 2023.
+Prior to that, he received his Bachelor’s degree in Measuring Control Technology and Instruments from Southeast University, China, in 2016.
+He was a visiting PhD student in our group supported by CSC from September 2019 to September 2021.
+See his [homepage](https://xianyuanliu.github.io/) and [LinkedIn](https://www.linkedin.com/in/xianyuanliu/) for more information.